Kinvey/kinvey-cli/README.md

 * `flex status`

-   Displays the health of the current Flex Service, which is the one you initiated last on the current profile.
+   Displays the health of the current Flex service and service environment combination, which is the one you initiated last on the current profile.
 To get the status of a different service, specify its service ID.

     * `--service <service>`